sandwich-coder/CubeDimAE/README.md

 ## 1. Introduction

-A proof-of-concept(PoC), this paper aims to reduce the wasted effort finding the proper size of the latent space in designing an autoencoder by estimating in advance the intrinsic dimension of a dataset.
-The estimation process has shown 100% accuracy on synthetic datasets and saved over 40% of time on hyper-parameter tuning.
+Autoencoder is the first choice in AI-based anomaly detection tasks.
+It has been recognized that the optimal latent dimension of an autoencoder is the intrinsic dimension of the input.